 9.00am - Armed with Disney's Ultimate Ticket and some sturdy running shoes, we arrived at Disney's Hollywood Studios ready to tackle the first park.
-We made a beeline for the most popular ride, Rock ‘N’ Roller Coaster Starring Aerosmith and then used the Disney Fastpass+ service to skip the standby line for The Twilight Zone Tower of Terror™.
+We made a beeline for the most popular ride, Rock ‘N’ Roller Coaster Starring Aerosmith and then headed to Twilight Zone Tower of Terror™.
 We even had time to throw some virtual pies in Toy Story: Midway Mania all before 11am.
 But sadly, no time for The Great Movie Ride.

 10.45am - A boat runs conveniently between Disney’s Hollywood Studios and Epcot, but we took the walkway there which took around 30 minutes.
 We queued for Mission: SPACE (the intense side, of course) and went single rider on Test Track, but missed out on the queue line where you get to design your own car.
 Never thought I’d be disappointed to miss out on a queue line, but there you go.

 12.30pm (our downfall) – Nipping into Epcot's World Showcase to grab a bite was the original plan.
 But, we really underestimated how much time we’d want to spend there.
 Faced with 11 countries and a mammoth variety of food and drink options, we ended up stopping at every country and trying everything – from School Bread in Norway and Bratwursts in Germany to Okonomiyaki in Japan.
 Plus we found Disney’s new Frozen ride nestled within the Norway Pavilion which you can’t not ride.